ioccc-src/winner/faq.md

 Default `author_handle`'s do not have multiple consecutive `_` (underscore) characters.
 Nevertheless, multiple consecutive `_` (underscore) characters are allowed.
-Contest submitters who wish to override their default `author_handle` may do so.
+Contest submitters who wish to override their default `author_handle` may do so, long as the ASCII string matches the regexp above AND so long as the length does not exceed the 32 ASCII characters (not including the terminating NUL byte).

 The `author_handle` is derived from the name of the author.
 While there is a algorithm that maps the name of the author (which can contain any UTF-8